 How-to ~ Ideas

 Windows in a home are essential.
-They invite in the Sun with her light and her heat, and in the winter we crave both.
+They invite in the Sun with her light and heat, and in the winter we crave both.
 But on those cold winter nights or cold gray days those windows draw out our precious heat.
-But we can come to a compromise and lend the windows a friendly warm hand by making and installing window quilts.
+But we can give the windows a friendly warm hand by making and installing window quilts.
 Not just for winter though, they can be equally as useful in the summer and in hot climates to keep out a hot summer sun.